frequem/nitm/README.md

     nitm <ip_target_one> <ip_target_two>
     e.g. nitm 192.168.0.1 192.168.0.7

 These commands will ARP spoof <code>192.168.0.1</code> and <code>192.168.0.7</code>.
-All received packets will be piped pack into the network.
+All received packets will be piped back into the network.

 #License